Anger in Marseille after French government orders bars closed to curb coronavirus

-PARIS (Reuters) - Civic leaders in Marseille reacted with anger on Thursday to the closure of the city’s bars and restaurants, saying they had not been consulted by the French government which ordered the measures to contain an upsurge in COVID-19 cases.
+PARIS (Reuters) - Civic leaders in Marseille reacted angrily on Thursday to the closure of the city’s bars and restaurants, saying they had not been consulted by the French government which ordered the measures to contain an upsurge in COVID-19 cases.

-Health Minister Olivier Veran ordered bars and restaurants in Marseille to shut for two weeks from next Monday, after placing the city and surrounding region on the Mediterranean coast on the maximum alert level for the spread of the virus.
+Health Minister Olivier Veran ordered bars and restaurants in Marseille to shut for two weeks, after placing the city and surrounding region on the Mediterranean coast on the maximum alert level for the spread of the virus.

+Veran initially said bars and restaurants in the city would be shut from Monday, but a ministry representative later said the closure would start from Saturday.

 Local politicians said the step was out of proportion to the risks and would devastate their economy.